-- .01 The actuary should value the insurance contract liabilities and the reinsurance recoverables for the balance sheet and the changes in them for the income statement. - .02 The actuary should co-ordinate the valuation with the insurer's accounting policy as respects the choice between going concern and wind-up accounting, and so that the insurance contract liabilities, reinsurance recoverables, and other items in the balance sheet are consistent, avoid omission and double counting, and conform to the presentation of the income statement.
+- .01 The actuary should value the insurance contract liabilities and the reinsurance recoverables for the statement of financial position and the changes in them for the statement of income.

-.03 The relevant insurance contracts for the valuation are those that are in force, including those whose issue is then committed, at the balance sheet date, or that were in force earlier and that will generate cash flow after the balance sheet date.

-- ^{.04} The insurance contract liabilities, net of reinsurance recoverables, in respect of each of the relevant insurance contracts should be comprised of the cash flow after the balance sheet date from the premiums, benefits, claims, expenses, and taxes that are incurred during the term of its liabilities. - .05 The cash flows that comprise the insurance contract liabilities should include the effect of retrospective premium, commission, and similar adjustments, experience rating refunds, reinsurance ceded, subrogation and salvage, the exercise of policy owner options, and the deemed termination at the end of the term of its liabilities of each policy then in force.
+[Effective April 15, 2017] - .02 The actuary should coordinate the valuation with the insurer's accounting policy as respects the choice between going concern and wind-up accounting, and so that the insurance contract liabilities, reinsurance recoverables, and other items in the statement of financial position - Are consistent; - Avoid omission and double counting; and - Conform to the presentation of the statement of income.
+[Effective April 15, 2017] - .03 The relevant insurance contracts for the valuation are those that are in force, including those whose issue is then committed, at the calculation date, or that were in force earlier and that will generate cash flow after the calculation date.
+[Effective April 15, 2017] - .04 The insurance contract liabilities, net of reinsurance recoverables, in respect of each of the relevant insurance contracts should be comprised of the cash flow after the calculation date from the premiums, benefits, claims, expenses, and taxes that are incurred during the term of its liabilities.
+[Effective April 15, 2017] - .05 The cash flows that comprise the insurance contract liabilities should include the effect of - Retrospective premium, commission, and similar adjustments; - Experience rating refunds; - Reinsurance ceded; - Subrogation and salvage; - The exercise of policy owner options; and - The deemed termination at the end of the term of its liabilities of each policy then in force.
+[Effective April 15, 2017] - .06 The valuation should take account of the time value of money.
+[Effective April 15, 2017]

-- .06 The valuation should take account of the time value of money. - .06.1 The actuary should ensure that the application of margins for adverse deviations with respect to the insurance contract liabilities and the related reinsurance recoverables results in an increase to the value of the liability net of reinsurance.
+- .07 The actuary should ensure that the application of margins for adverse deviations with respect to the insurance contract liabilities and the related reinsurance recoverables results in an increase to the value of the liability net of reinsurance.
 The provision resulting from the application of all margins for adverse deviations, in addition to increasing the net liability, should be appropriate in the aggregate.
-[Effective January 1, 2011]
+[Effective April 15, 2017] - .08 Policy liabilities other than insurance contract liabilities would be valued in conformity with applicable International Financial Reporting Standards and accepted actuarial practice.